 It's about identity.

-Quitting alcohol doesn't just change your evenings.
-It changes everything: the way you see yourself, the relationships you want,
+Making a bold move doesn't just change one chapter of your life.
+It changes everything: the way you see yourself, the relationships you want, the career moves you are brave enough to make, and the version of your life you are finally willing to demand.

 Who you are now and who you're becoming